 This approach doesn’t mean less leads, but for sure it means better, more interested leads.

 A good lead generation tool invests in their behavioural targeting engine, at least that is how we think about it.
 Adding more targeting rules and analysing visitor patterns.
 All to make sure you as a marketer can show your forms with the ideal timing, when the visitor is actually considering subscribing.
 Not before, not after.
+And we don’t have to explain why a full commerical opt-in is a must, just look at these GDPR fines.

 2. These are the most popular email opt-in targeting rules